IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 (Get a blurb and image from Eric, but basically explain how folks can order yearbooks online, and if they order by ___ date, they get a dedication to their student included for free.)

-COLOR RUN
+## Color Run is June 5

-Save the Date for the Color Run on June 5th!
-We will need all hands on deck to pull off this super FUN event, so watch for a Sign Up Genius coming soon! (use image from last month)
+**Save the Date for the Color Run on June 5th!**

+We will need all hands on deck to pull off this super FUN event, so watch for a Sign Up Genius coming soon!
-{{< fig src="orange bike.jpg" align="center" class="max-w-xs" >}}

-## Let's Walk & Bike to School!

-**SAFE ROUTES TO SCHOOL** is looking for an Island View representative to attend monthly meetings and help promote safe walking and biking to school.
-Walking and biking are not only healthy ways to energize the brain before a day of class, but more kids walking and biking means fewer cars, cleaner air and less traffic around the school.
-Other easy fun duties of this position could include decorating display cases to promote planned events and recruiting help from the long list of amazing Island View volunteers.
-If you are interested, please contact Joan Pringle at [joanp@cityofanacortes.org](joanp@cityofanacortes.org) or Treva King at [tking@asd103.org](tking@asd103.org).

 CLASS ACT SCHOOL PLAY
 (Ask Jessica Guzik ([jessica.swapp@gmail.com](mailto:jessica.swapp@gmail.com)) for a short blurb and hopefully an image from the wildly successful virtual school play that included all the elementary schools in the district.
 We may NOT share the link to the actual play, however.)